omazhary/gitsherlock/index.md

 2. GitSherlock sends a request to the GitHub API on your behalf, and retrieves the data returned by the GitHub API.
 3. GitSherlock then formats the data in the format you've requested, and then returns that to you.

+The cool thing about it too, is that it throttles requests to the GitHub API, thereby preventing you from exceeding your hourly request limit.

 ## Required External Libraries

 - [BeautifulSoup4](https://pypi.org/project/beautifulsoup4/)